Social Customer Experience Read More

 Voice of Customer Examples: How to Use them To Improve Your Business

 Online customer reputation management is a huge responsibility.
 A TripAdvisor study says 97% of business executives think maintaining a positive online footprint is not only important; it is now a necessity.
 Understanding and responding to the voice of the customer online could make the difference between competitive advantage and brand disaster.

-This article shares some tips for using the voice of your customers to improve your products, operations and service.
+This article shares some tips and best practices for using the voice of your customers to improve your products, operations, and service.

 What Is the Voice of the Customer?

 The voice of the customer (VOC) is what your customers are saying about your business, product, or service.